AlexWarnes/Almagest/README.md

 The overlay is from [The New World Atlas of Artificial Night Sky Brightness](http://advances.sciencemag.org/content/2/6/e1600377 "The New World Atlas of Artificial Night Sky Brightness").

 ## Feedback?
 This is a living project, so I'd love to hear from you.
-I have plenty of ideas for future iterations, but if there's anything you love, hate, or think would be helpful to have, feel free to shoot me a message.
+I have a lot of ideas for future iterations, so if there's anything you love, hate, or think would be helpful to have, feel free to shoot me a message.
+It will help me prioritize :-)

 Enjoy the stars! - A